Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Discussion

-Despite extensive efforts in the annotation process, which incorporates validation from both internal and external sources, annotating InSAR imagery remains inherently challenging.
-The labels used for training and evaluation are not free from noise, reflecting the complexities involved in detecting volcanic unrest.
-The subtlety and variability of volcanic deformation patterns often lead to ambiguities in interpretation, making accurate and consistent annotation difficult, especially in regions with low signal coherence.
+Despite extensive efforts in the annotation process, which incorporates validation from both internal and external sources, InSAR annotation remains inherently challenging.
+The labels used for training and evaluation are not free from noise, reflecting the complexities involved in detecting volcanic activity.
+As discussed in \cref{subsec:model_insights}, the subtlety and variability of volcanic deformation patterns often lead to ambiguities in interpretation, making accurate and consistent annotation difficult, especially in regions with low signal coherence.
 This limitation is compounded by the fact that some volcanic events are subtle or evolve over extended periods, which can further complicate the identification and classification of deformation signals in the data.

 Additionally, the temporal scale and nature of volcanic activity introduce significant challenges.
-Some unrest episodes are subtle and unfold over many years, while others are abrupt and short-lived.
-The frequency and expression of these events vary widely between volcanoes; some may remain inactive for extended periods before suddenly exhibiting signs of unrest.
+Some activity episodes are subtle and unfold over many years, while others are abrupt and short-lived.
+The frequency and expression of these events vary widely between volcanoes; some may remain inactive for extended periods before suddenly exhibiting signs of activity.
 Consequently, certain volcanoes may not show any positive samples during the dataset's timeframe, limiting the model’s exposure to their activity patterns.
-As a result, models trained under such constraints may struggle to generalize effectively in operational settings, particularly when tasked with detecting unrest at volcanoes with sparse or no prior positive observations.
+As a result, models trained under such constraints may struggle to generalize effectively in operational settings, particularly when tasked with detecting activity at volcanoes with sparse or no prior positive observations.
+While our additional leave-3-out experiment (see \cref{subsec:generalization_on_unseen_volc}) provides important insights to that direction, it represents only a subset of possible spatial and temporal variability.